cgrudz/DataAssimilationBenchmarks.jl/paper.md

 # Acknowledgements

-Colin Grudzien wrote all core numerical code in the DataAssmilationBenchmarks.jl package.
+Colin Grudzien wrote all core numerical code in the DataAssimilationBenchmarks.jl package.
 Sukhreen Sandhu supported development of the package by building and validating code test cases, and supporting the development of the package structure and organization.
 This work was supported by the University of Nevada, Reno, Office of Undergraduate Research's